 The positive news is, fats are so mega flavorful, a little goes go along way.
 I routinely cut the amount in recipes with terrific results.
 Baking is a little trickier since chemistry is involved, and simply eliminating fat without making other adjustments often goes bust.

 I’d be scared to know how much of this passes through my pantry in a year’s time; it’s my “go to” for salads, sautés, pastas, vegetables dishes, you name it.
-Opting for “extra-virgin” is a must since it means superior taste, fewer impurities, and a better nutritional profile.
+I opt for “extra-virgin”, since it means superior taste, fewer impurities, and a better nutritional profile.
 It’s very high in “heart healthy” monounsaturated fats along with a host of antioxidants.
 When I’m feeling flush and fancy, I buy California, organic, but sometimes the price tag has me reaching for conventional.

 Sesame oil tends to come in small bottles, often sold in the Asian section of supermarkets.
-Look for the words, “toasted” since it packs a deeper taste and aroma.
+Look for the words, “toasted”, since it packs a deeper taste and aroma.
 Just a few drops added to a vegetable stir-fry, dabbled over a Vietnamese-style cabbage salad, or stirred into a dish of rice with scallions adds enormous flavor and richness.

 Technically a fruit oil, this mild tasting option is pressed from grape seeds, often ones that are the bi-product of wine making.
 It’s the newest addition to my repertoire, one I learned from my brother, the chef.
 Its best feature is a high smoke point, which means you can bring the temperature up without setting off the smoke alarm, perfect for pan-searing a pork chop or browning a breaded cutlet of fish.